sancheet48/SQL-Query-Evaluation/README.md

 * **Microservices Architecture:** Promotes modularity, scalability, and maintainability.
 * **API Endpoints:** Provides a structured interface for interacting with the engine.
 * **Authentication:** Secures API access with token validation.
-* **Vector Embeddings:** Supports the creation of vector embeddings for potential future enhancements (e.g., semantic search).
+* **Vector Embeddings:** Supports the creation of vector embeddings for RAG queries.

 ## Setup and Usage